 Here’s a visual to show where it ends…

-Because it doesn’t cut through the Eastern Wharf District, that section doesn’t (typically) have the high levels of street noise of the other two districts.
+Because it doesn’t cut through Eastern Wharf, that section doesn’t typically have the high levels of street noise of the other two districts.

 Top Riverfront Hotels by District

-These are the most popular hotels in each section of along the waterfront, according to readers.
+These are the most popular hotels in each section along the waterfront, according to readers.

 Plant Riverside District | PRD

-There’s a giant chrome dinosaur in the lobby for the kids, adults can enjoy the two rooftop bars, and there are a handful of restaurants on site.
-(Stone & Webster Chophouse is one of the better ones.)
+There’s a giant chrome dinosaur in the lobby to impress the kids, adults can enjoy the two rooftop bars, and there are a handful of restaurants–such as Stone & Webster Chophouse–on site.

 Landmark Historic District | LHD